 If humanity does prosper in the future, then the amount of future people is infinitely greater than the amount of past people, and the burden of protecting them rests on the shoulders of the living—on our shoulders.
 We are the ones who currently hold stewardship of the planet they will one day inherit.
 If we truly empathized with these future people, would we even for a second think about building bombs so powerful they could destroy the planet?
 Would we dare to raze nature as boldly and as quickly as we’re doing now?
 Would we be so eager to fight with each other, knowing from our history how wars can escalate into devastating loss of human life?
 Future people, if they do exist after the choices we make in our time, will likely look back on us the way we look back on our own ancestors, wondering how our circle of empathy could ever have been so small.
 So even if no other reason for expanding the circle of empathy is deemed important, we should at least consider the legacy we’ll leave if we refuse to expand it.

 Even today, with humanity’s empathy extending farther than it ever has before, many people prefer to keep their circle of empathy small.
-Many people are stuck way back at the beginning of the empathy path, prioritizing their family, their tribe, their nation, or other people similar to them at the expense of anyone else they may need to ignore or step on to ensure their own prosperity.
+Many people are stuck way back at the beginning of the empathy path, prioritizing their family, their tribe, their nation, or other people similar to them at the expense of anyone else they may need to ignore or trample to ensure their own prosperity.

 We need to extend our circle of empathy to include these people, too.

 When you still live in a small empathy circle where you see resources as limited and everyone outside the circle as a potential enemy, you live in a place of fear.
 Because of that fear, it may take ages for the people still living in these small empathy circles to join the rest of us in our globe-sized circle.
-If we want them to do so, it is folly for us to sit comfortably on our side of the empathy chasm, demand they take a blind leap across that chasm, and then jeer at them for their perceived stupidity when they quite understandably refuse to do so.
+If we want them to do so, it is folly for us to sit comfortably on our side of the empathy chasm, demand they take a blind leap across that chasm, and then jeer at them for their perceived foolishness when they quite understandably refuse to do so.
 When we do this, it just confirms everything they believe about people outside of their circle being enemies who want to conquer them and their way of life.

 Instead, we need to meet them where they’re at.
 Once you get to know them, you’ll find that people in even the smallest of empathy circles have strong moral centers.
 They just haven’t expanded them yet.

-I see this as the best path toward the vision Hierocles first saw in 200 B.C.: empathy from the entire human species, and for the entire human species, including every individual who comprises it.
+I see this as the most productive path toward the vision Hierocles first saw in 200 B.C.E.: empathy from the entire human species, for the entire human species, including every individual who comprises it.
 This is how we collectively realize that every person deserves full human rights, has a mind of their own, can contribute to society, deserves love and affirmation, and can have a prosperous future if they’re allowed to do so.
 This is how we can best spread the joy and purpose of living a life not just for one’s own prosperity, or one’s family’s, or one’s nation’s, but for the prosperity of one’s entire world.